Close Menu

 Learn, pray, and advocate for justice at the largest annual Catholic social justice gathering in the United States.

-The 2023 Ignatian Family Teach-in for Justice theme is Boundless and Beloved.
+The 2023 Ignatian Family Teach-in for Justice theme was Boundless and Beloved.
 We are boundless: unified in difference.
 We are beloved: working for justice witnesses to that love.
 God imbues us with immeasurable creativity and collaboration as we approach this work.
 We cannot set bounds or limits on God’s love–therefore, the promised vision of God’s justice is beyond what we can possibly imagine.
 Our striving for our collective liberation will never be complete, and that in and of itself empowers us to pursue that work.

 Creighton alumnus Nico Sandi's video on the UCA Martyrs and our university's call to a Faith That Does Justice